MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The ISO country code assigned to the phone number.

 ### LocationId
-The Id of the Location assigned to the phone number.
+The ID of the Location assigned to the phone number.

 ### LocationUpdateSupported
 Boolean stating if updating of the location assigned to the phone number is allowed.